 The Board of Directors of the Company at their meeting held on June 27, 2025 have, subject to the approval of the members of the Company (‘Members’) and such other approvals as may be required, approved the issue of Convertible Warrants to Promoters and Non-Promoter categories of persons, on a preferential basis, for cash consideration (‘Preferential Allotment’) on the following manner:

 Upto 20,00,000 (Twenty Lacs) convertible warrants (‘Warrants’), each carrying a right exercisable by the Warrant Holder to subscribe to one Equity Share per Warrant, at a price of Rs.
 171/- (Rupees One Hundred Seventy One Only) (Warrant Issue Price) per Warrant (including of premium Rs.
 161/- each), aggregating to Rs.
-34,20,00,000/- (Rupees Thirty Four Crores Twenty Lacs Only) to the Promoters and Non-Promoter categories of persons (hereinafter “issue of Warrants”) as follows:
+34,20,00,000/- (Rupees Thirty Four Crores Twenty Lacs Only) to the Promoters and Non-Promoter categories of persons (hereinafter “Issue of Warrants”) as follows: